somiibo/module-package-examples/README.md

 ```

 ## Somiibo settings.js API
-The `settings.js` works in conjunction with `settings.html` and `settings.json` to deliver a customizable experience to the user.
+The `settings.js` API works in conjunction with `settings.html` and `settings.json` to deliver a customizable experience to the user.

+From within the `settings.js` script you can `require` any core Node.js module as well as any of the supported 3rd party modules.

 ### Skeleton script
 As basic `settings.js` module looks something like this: